adyen-examples/adyen-java-spring-online-payments/checkout-example/README.md

 To make sure that the Adyen platform can reach your application, we have written a [Webhooks Testing Guide](https://github.com/adyen-examples/.github/blob/main/pages/webhooks-testing.md) that explores several options on how you can easily achieve this (e.g. running on localhost or cloud).

-## Contributing
-Are we missing features?
-Did you find a bug?
-Let us know!
-Find out more in our [contributing guidelines](https://github.com/adyen-examples/.github/blob/main/CONTRIBUTING.md).